Some More Sparse Bounds for Rough and Smooth Pseudodifferential Operators: Sparse Bounds from Scale-Invariant to Bounds

-The aim of this section is to prove Propositions~\ref{intro:sparseform}, \ref{intro:pwsparse} and \ref{intro:end-pointsparsebdd2}, which all require some form of localisation and scale invariant $L^r$ to $L^s$ bounds.
+The aim of this section is to prove Propositions~\ref{intro:sparseform}, \ref{intro:pwsparse} and \ref{intro:end-pointsparsebdd2}, which all require some form of localisation and scale-invariant $L^r$ to $L^s$ bounds.
 The main task is to construct appropriate sparse collections of dyadic cubes from these assumptions.